kragen/dernocua/text/fast-slicing-ecm.md

-Electrochemical machining can remove material at a speed limited by the area of the interelectrode process gap, assuming adequate flushing.
+ECM can remove material at a speed limited by the area of the interelectrode process gap, assuming adequate flushing.
 That is, with the same current density distributed over twice as much electrode area, you can remove twice the volume of